sguox002/leetcode/leetcode-all.md

 ->>
 ## graph

+<<-1466	Reorder Routes to Make All Paths Lead to the City Zero    		61.5%	Medium
+given n cities from 0 to n-1 forming a tree with root 0. and the tree is given by a list of directional edges.
+Now we want to reorient the edges and so that each city can go to city 0. return the min number of edges to be changed. adjacency matrix record the edge information. and then do a dfs on incoming edge from root. record the missing edges.
+->>

 <<-1514	Path with Maximum Probability    		38.5%	Medium
 given an undirected weighted graph of n nodes from 0 to n-1.
 The graph is given by a list of edges, edge weight is the probability.
 Given two nodes start and end, find the path with max probability.
 Bellman-ford will TLE